Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Background

 The above two conditions indicate that $C(s_1)$ is an overapproximation of the set of states reachable from the initial states with one transition, and that states in $C(s_1)$ will not violate the safety property after $(k-1)$ transitions.

 An overapproximation of the set of reachable states can be built by iteratively computing these interpolants.
 Suppose the interpolant contains some noninitial states.
-Changing the variable used in the interpolant from $s_1$ to $s_0$, another BMC query starting from the interpolant can be posed with $I(s_0)$ replaced by $C(s_0)$:
+Changing the variable used in the interpolant from $s_1$ to $s_0$, we pose another BMC query starting from the interpolant, that is, with $I(s_0)$ replaced by $C(s_0)$:

 If the formula is again unsatisfiable, another interpolant $C'(s_1)$ exists, which is an overapproximation of the set of states reachable from the initial states with two transitions.
 Such computation is repeated until the newly derived interpolant is contained in the union of the initial states and all previous interpolants.
-In other words, the procedure stops when the union of the initial states and all previous interpolants grows to a \textit{fixed point}, i.e., an inductive set of states with respect to the transition relation, which contains all reachable states.
+In other words, the procedure stops when the union of the initial states and all previous interpolants grows to a \textit{fixed point}, i.e., a set of states that is inductive with respect to the transition relation and hence contains all reachable states.
 From the second condition of Craig's interpolation theorem, it is guaranteed that this fixed point implies the safety property, and hence the safety property is proved.

 If any BMC query is satisfiable during the iteration in the second phase, we cannot conclude that the property is violated.
 The violation could be a wrong alarm, as some starting states in the interpolants might not be reachable.
 Therefore, we have to return back to the first phase, increase the unrolling upper bound, and precisely check the existence of a violation starting from the initial states.